School Science Lessons

 Phycobilin pigments occur in the cytoplasm and stroma of chloroplasts, where they absorb light energy that is passed on to other processes.

-The metal-free blue phycobilin pigment in a conjugated chromoprotein of blue-green algae, which functions as light-absorbing substance together
+The metal-free blue phycobilin pigment in a conjugated chromoprotein of blue-green algae, which functions as light-absorbing substance together with chlorophylls.

 1. Phycocyanin is a blue-green pigment in Phylum Cyanobacteria, pigment-protein complex, fluorescent, an accessory pigment to chlorophyll.